anas-didi95/anasdidi-dev/content/blog/_introduction-regular-expression/index.md

 Metacharacter is a character that has a special meaning to a regex.

-Following are the common metacharacter in regex and description:
+Following are the common metacharacters in regex and description:

 ---